horacioleon/challenge-remote-access/client_side.md

 #### client-a proxy_ssh not started

-You try to reach the applcation, but you get a connections refused from server
+You try to reach the application, but you get a connections refused from server

 ````
 [root@client-a ~]# curl -v localhost:8000 -o /dev/null